Main Content

 • To view the message, use the ErrorMessage property of the SimulationOutput object.

 • For more information about the error, use the ExecutionInfo property of the Simulink.SimulationMetadata object.
-The ErrorDiagnostic field includes information about the error, including the simulation phase where the error occurred.
+The ErrorDiagnostic field includes information about the error, including the simulation phase in which the error occurred.

 Data Types: char | string

-Option to start simulation in debug mode, specified as 'off' or 'on'.
+Option to start programmatic simulation debugging session, specified as "off" or "on".

-This argument is supported only when you specify the first input argument for the sim function as the name of the model to simulate.
+This argument is supported only when you specify the first input argument for the sim function as a model name or handle.

 Data Types: char | string

-This argument is supported only when you specify the first input argument for the sim function as the name of the model to simulate.
+This argument is supported only when you specify the first input argument for the sim function as a model name or handle.

 Tips